 Tip #4: Keep your savings working for you

 Even if the plan allows you to borrow from your plan, think twice before doing so.
 While it may sound appealing, borrowing from your 401(k) reduces the benefit of tax-free compounding that is the key to building up savings.
-Although sometimes unavoidable, before you make the decision to take a loan, there a few considerations to take into account:
+Although sometimes unavoidable, before you make the decision to take a loan, there are a few considerations to take into account:

 Tip #5: Invest for the long term